ivangfr/springboot-kong-plugins/README.md

 echo "GRAPHITE_STATSD_PLUGIN_ID=$GRAPHITE_STATSD_PLUGIN_ID"
 ```

-2. Make some requests to `springbook-kong` endpoints
+2. Make some requests to `simple-service` endpoints

 3. Access `Graphite-Statsd` at http://localhost:8081 and check the `kong` statistics.